 Whatever their location, students in The Graduate School can remain engaged in their professional development.
-Below are links to online workshops and other resources, as well as archived videos of seminars and panel discussions held at Duke.
+Below are links to online resources, as well as archived videos of seminars and panel discussions held at Duke.

 Throughout the year, Duke offers a variety of professional development topics of interest to graduate students and postdocs.
 The Office of Postdoctoral Services has archived videos of many of these seminars and workshops, where you get to hear from experts and professionals in a variety of career fields.

 To find videos for any sessions that were recorded, visit the Academic Job Series and Careers Beyond Academia Series webpages and look for the red links.
 New videos will be added as they become available.

 You can also visit the Duke Postdoctoral Services YouTube Channel to access recordings of past series, including: